hazelcast-guides/hazelcast-image-search/README.md

 # 1x Setup

-These steps need to be done once berfore starting the lab.
+These steps need to be done once before starting the lab.

 ## 1. Download the CLIP model
 The model we will be using to perform embedding is almost 500M.
 To speed